jannekeskitalo/python-project-setup/README.md

 **pyenv** is used to manage python versions on the development machine.
 It allows installing many python binaries without messing up the OS python.

-Rest of this doc explains how setup is done.
+Rest of this doc explains how the setup is done.
 You can skip it and just use the provided script.

 ```bash
 # Usage: ./setup.sh <python_version> <project_dir>